braillerap/DesktopBrailleRAP/README.md

 ## Features

-* Text to Braille conversion
 * SVG import
 * Build tangible sketch from svg by printing Braille dots along vector graphic Path
 * Add text label anywhere on the page layout
+* Text to Braille conversion
 * Scale, rotate and move any element on the page layout
 * Display a print preview
 * Direct print to BrailleRAP embosser
-* GCODE download for hacking
+* GCODE download for hacking and test

 # Releases
 We provide pre-built binaries for Windows.
 See [releases](https://github.com/BrailleRAP/DesktopBrailleRAP/releases) for more information.